kenshoo/puppet-timezone/README.md

 # puppet-timezone

-Manage timezone settings via Puppet
+Manage timezone settings via Puppet.

-In order to change the linux date please use also the local time class
+In order to change the linux date please also use the local time class.

 ## Usage

 ### Set timezone to UTC
 ```
     class { 'timezone':
+        timezone => 'UTC',
+    }

+    class { 'timezone::localtime':
         timezone => 'UTC',
     }
 ```